ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 To restore a backup to a new service instance,

 1. Click in the corresponding row to expand the options for the backup that you want to restore.
-2. Click the **Restore** button.
+2. Click **Restore**.
 3. Use the dialog box to select from some available options.
     - The new deployment is automatically named `<name>-restore-[timestamp]`, but you can rename it.
     - You can also select the region where the new deployment is located.
-Cross-region restores are supported, except for restoring into or out of the `eu-de` region.
+Cross region restores are supported, except for restoring into or out of the `eu-de` region.
     - You can choose the initial resource allocation, either to expand or shrink the resources on the new deployment.
 You can also enable or disable dedicated cores.
-4. Click the **Restore** button.
+4. Click **Restore**.
 A "restore from backup started" message appears.
 Clicking **Your new instance is available now.** takes you to your _Resources List_.

 ### Restoring a backup in the CLI
 {: #restore-backup-cli}